 Once you get your pup, he or she will need to be potty trained, which most dogs learn quite quickly.
-Something that is harder to do is stop them from chewing up your shoes and furniture: chewing is a way for them to relieve the itching caused by their teeth growing through their gums.
-Be warned, every pup will go through this phase to some degree, so buy some sturdy chew toys, keep your favourite shoes out of reach, and cover up those chewed up sofa legs as best you can when you have visitors.
-Pups also tend to bite playfully, not knowing that —unlike the fur-covered ears of their siblings—your skin can be damaged by their sharp little teeth.
-While they need to be taught to stop doing this, it needs to be done gently.
-And be prepared: pups can take up to three years to grow out of their rowdy and unruly ‘puppyish’ behaviour, so have patience.
+Something that is harder to do is stop them from chewing up your shoes and furniture.
+Chewing is a way for them to relieve the itch of their teeth growing through their gums.
+Be warned, every pup will go through this phase to some degree.
+Buy some sturdy chew toys, keep your favourite shoes out of reach, and cover up those chewed up sofa legs as best you can later.

 You might want to consider adopting an adult dog instead of a pup.
-Lots of shelters house both pure-bred and mixed breed dogs, many of whom have gotten lost or have been abandoned by their owners.
-While these may come with some emotional baggage from their previous life experiences, the will most likely not need to be potty trained and will have outgrown their chewing phase.
-Also, adopting a rescue dog will probably be significantly cheaper than buying a pup from a breeder.
+Lots of shelters house both pure-bred and mixed breed dogs that have gotten lost or have been abandoned by their owners.
+These may come with some emotional baggage, but they’ll probably not need to be potty trained and will have outgrown their chewing phase.
+Also, adopting a rescue dog will be significantly cheaper than buying a pup from a breeder.
 If you want to adopt an adult dog, get in touch with your local pet shelters.
-If you’re in Hyderabad, India, you could get in touch with the Blue Cross of Hyderabad or People for Animals’ Hyderabad chapter.
+If you’re in Hyderabad, India, you could get in touch with the Blue Cross of Hyderabad or the People for Animals Hyderabad chapter.

 5. Be firm, but gentle

 An important part of training your dog is to show him or her what’s allowed and what isn’t.
 I’ve seen that rewarding dogs for good behaviour is more likely to show lasting results than punishing bad behaviour.
-Usually, all that’s needed is a sharp ‘no!’ when your dog’s out of line, to snap him or her out of the state of mind that’s causing the behaviour.
-And rewarding your dog with lots of affection and the occasional treat when he or she does something right will go a long way to making sure the behaviour is repeated.
+Usually, all that’s needed is a sharp ‘no!’ when your dog’s out of line.
+That snaps him or her out of the state of mind that’s causing the behaviour.
+And rewarding your dog with affection and a treat when they do something right will go a long way to making sure they do it again.

 That being said, if you think you have no choice but to smack your dog (and I admit, I’ve been there on a few occasions), use a rolled-up newspaper for a smart rap on the back or thigh.
 The sound, more than the pain, is what acts as a deterrent.
 Never hit your dog around the head, beat them continuously or inflict significant pain on him or her.
-Not only is it cruel, it can make your dog fearful, and a fearful dog is more likely to bite in self-defence.
-If your dog constantly does things that you don’t want despite your best efforts, instead of getting angry, consider that he or she might just be bored and frustrated.
+Not only is it cruel, it can make your dog fearful.
+And A fearful dog is more likely to bite in self-defence.
+If your dog constantly does things that you don’t want despite your best efforts, consider that he or she might just be bored and frustrated.
 Which brings me to my next point.